- Wonderful skills and feats on display in competitive events

 - Have a go at a new activity with lots of help from our experts

-- The Children’s Fairground offer plenty of entertainment including mini-golf, pony rides and face painting
+- The Children’s Fairground offers plenty of entertainment

 - Click here to read more